T-carrier: Digital signal cross-connect

-DS1 signals are interconnected typically at Central Office locations at a common metallic cross-connect point known as a DSX-1.
+DS1 signals are interconnected typically at central office locations at a common metallic cross-connect point known as a DSX-1.
 When a DS1 is transported over metallic outside plant cable, the signal travels over conditioned cable pairs known as a T1 span.
-A T1 span can have up to +-130 Volts of DC power superimposed on the associated four wire cable pairs to supply power to line or "Span" signal repeaters, and T1 NIU's (T1 Smartjacks).
+A T1 span can have up to +-130 Volts of DC power superimposed on the associated four wire cable pairs to supply power to line or "span" signal repeaters, and T1 NIU's (T1 Smartjacks).
 T1 span repeaters are typically engineered up to 6000 ft apart, depending on cable gauge, and at no more than 36 dB of loss before requiring a repeated span.
 There can be no cable bridge taps or Load Coils across any pairs.

-T1 copper spans are being replaced by optical transport systems, but if a copper (Metallic) span is used, the T1 is typically carried over an HDSL encoded copper line.
+T1 copper spans are being replaced by optical transport systems, but if a copper (or otherwise metallic) span is used, the T1 is typically carried over an HDSL encoded copper line.
 Four wire HDSL does not require as many repeaters as conventional T1 spans.
-Newer two wire HDSL (HDSL-2) equipment transports a full 1.544 Mbit/s T1 over a single copper wire pair up to approximately twelve thousand (12,000) feet (3.5 km), if all 24 gauge cable is used.
+Newer two wire HDSL (HDSL-2) equipment transports a full 1.544 Mbit/s T1 over a single copper wire pair up to approximately 12000 feet, if all 24 gauge cable is used.
 HDSL-2 does not employ multiple repeaters as does conventional four wire HDSL, or newer HDSL-4 systems.

 One advantage of HDSL is its ability to operate with a limited number of bridge taps, with no tap being closer than 500 ft from any HDSL transceiver.
 Both two or four wire HDSL equipment transmits and receives over the same cable wire pair, as compared to conventional T1 service that utilizes individual cable pairs for transmit or receive.

 DS3 signals are rare except within buildings, where they are used for interconnections and as an intermediate step before being multiplexed onto a SONET circuit.
 This is because a T3 circuit can only go about 600 ft between repeaters.
 A customer who orders a DS3 usually receives a SONET circuit run into the building and a multiplexer mounted in a utility box.
 The DS3 is delivered in its familiar form, two coax cables (1 for send and 1 for receive) with BNC connectors on the ends.